Skip to main content

 After you submit a claim: Timeline for response

-Your claim will be acknowledged within five working days of receipt.
-After which, one of our contracted claims agencies will request the required documentation to support your claim.
+You will receive an ‘ATOL Claim Submission’ email.
+Your claim will then be passed to one of the CAA’s contracted Claims Handling Agencies and you will receive an ‘Update on your claim submission’ by email.
+After which, the Claims Handling Agency processing your claim will request the required documentation to support your claim.
 Once this documentation has been received, your claim will be fully processed as soon as possible.
 However, there are some circumstances that may mean your claim will take a little longer to process, such as:

-• Your claim involves a trip booked through a travel agent
+• Your claim involves a trip booked through a travel agent, and we are requesting information from the travel agent.

 General claims settling policy